 The Link is located in Perkins Library on Lower Level 1.
 If you enter Perkins from the Perkins - Bostock entryway and go down the staircase, the Link will be on your right.

-If the Link is open but the Service Desk is closed (after midnight, for example,) most group study rooms and open study space remain open and available for student use.
+If the Link is open but the Service Desk is closed (after 5 on Fridays, for example,) most group study rooms and open study space remain open and available for student use.

 The Registrar's list of courses will have the most up-to-date information.
 A schedule of classes meeting on a particular day can be found using the 25Live website at 25live.collegenet.com/duke - just search for Link under the Locations tab.